Updated 03 December 2020

 Think about all the risks that could cause your business major problems in its formative years.
 For example:

 There may be other serious risks that spring to mind, depending on the nature of your business.
 Make a list of them all, rank them in order of seriousness, and then create an action plan for how you’d deal with (or prevent) each one.
+Here you can find out how to create a disaster recovery plan.

 Risk management is about more than just reducing risks – it’s about knowing when to take them too.
 For instance, it may be a risk to take on a big new client, but the rewards could be huge if you get it right.
 Again, consider the risks involved in each new opportunity, assess them against the likely benefits, and make your judgements accordingly.